 First Approach to Create Tableau Bubble Chart

-In this example, we are going to create a Bubble Chart for State dimension against the Sales Amount size.
-First, Drag and Drop the State Dimension from Dimension Region to Text Field in Marks Shelf
+In this example, we will create a Tableau Bubble Chart for the State dimension against the Sales Amount size.
+First, Drag and Drop the State Dimension from the Dimension Region to the Text Field in the Marks Shelf.

-From the below screenshot you can see the available State names in Tableau report
+From the below screenshot, you can see the available State names in the report.

-Next, Drag and Drop the Sales Amount from Measures Region to Size Field in Marks Shelf.
+Next, Drag and Drop the Sales Amount from the Measures Region to the Size Field in the Tableau Marks Shelf.

 Once you drag them, the following screenshot will be displayed.
-By default, Tableau Desktop is displaying Tree Map
+By default, the Desktop displays a Tree Map.

 To change the Default TreeMap to Bubble Chart in Tableau, we have to change the default Automatic option in the Marks Shelf.
 Please expand the drop-down list and change the Automatic to Circle.

-Once you changed, Bubble Chart will be displayed with State Name as Text filed and Sum of Sales Amount as the Bubble size.
-From the below screenshot, you can see that the Bubble Size of a California State is bigger than the remaining states because the Sales Amount is higher than other states.
+Once you change, Bubble Chart will be displayed with State Name as the Text field and Sum of Sales Amount as the circle size.
+From the below screenshot, you can see that the Size of California State is bigger than the remaining states because the Sales Amount is higher than in the other states.

 Let us add the Sales Amount to the Text field as well.
-By this, we can see the State name along with the Sales Amount.
-To do this, Please drag the Sales Amount from Measures region to Text field present in Marks Shelf
+By this, we can see the State name and the Sales Amount.
+To do this, Please drag the Sales Amount from the Measures region to the Text field present in the Marks Shelf.

 Let us add color to our Tableau Bubble Chart.
 We can do it by dragging the Calculated field Profit to the Colors field in Marks Shelf.

-Once you have done, the following screenshot will be displayed.
-The State name Bubble with Maximum Sales fills with Dark Green and Least Sales Amount with light green
+Once you have done this, the following Bubble Chart screenshot will be displayed.
+The State name with the Maximum number of Sales is filled in Dark Green, and the Least Sales Amount is in light green.

 Sort Tableau Bubble Chart

-A bubble chart also allows us to sort the bubbles.
-So please click on the Sort by descending order button present in Tableau toolbar
+A Tableau bubble chart also allows us to sort the circles.
+So please click on the Sort by descending order button present in the toolbar.

-From the below screenshot, you can see that our Bubble Chart is formatted in the descending order
+You can see that our report is formatted in descending order

 To format the Tableau bubble chart Data Labels, Please click on the Text field inside the Marks Shelf.
 After you click on it, the following window will be displayed.
-For now, we are doing basic formatting so, click on the … the button beside the text
+We are doing basic formatting for now, so click on the … button beside the text.

-See the Formatted Text inside our Tableau bubble chart
+See the Formatted Text inside the Tableau Bubble Chart.

-This method of creating a Tableau Bubble chart is very easy and straightforward.
-Please press and hold the control key and then select the Dimension (s), Measure(s) from the respective region and select the Bubble Chart from the Show Me window
+This method of creating a Bubble chart is very easy and straightforward.
+Please press and hold the control key, select the Dimension (s) and Measure(s) from the respective region, and select the below-shown chart from the Show Me window.

-Once you did, the desktop will create a bubble chart in Tableau.
+Once you do, the desktop will create it for you.